franzetti-pursuit/Carlos-Magic-Copilot-Lab/README.md

 Themes & interactivity 🎛️
 - The demo includes **three** swappable themes: **Dark** (default), **Neon**, and **Solar**.
 Use the theme buttons in the header to toggle.
 - Animations are intentionally playful (staggered reveals, particles, floaty graphics).
 The page respects `prefers-reduced-motion` for accessibility.
+ - Theme choice is persisted in your browser (localStorage) and applied on reload.
+ - Themes now control site-wide variables (background, text, card and border colors, and accent gradients) so switching a theme updates the whole page.

 How it's built 🧩
 - Minimal: `index.html` contains HTML, Tailwind utility classes, inline SVGs for graphics, and a tiny bit of vanilla JS for theme switching and animations.